 FOR GOLF INDUSTRY BUSINESS OWNERS:

 If you are currently operating:

-- On May 15 Prime Minister Justin Trudeau announced an extension of the Canada Emergency Wage Subsidy (CEWS) through to the end of August, 2020.
-(Via Global News)
+On July 13 the Federal Government announced an extension of the Canada Emergency Wage Subsidy (CEWS) through to late December 2020.
+(Via CBC News)

-- Eligble employers would be able to apply for CEWS through the Canada Revenue Agency’s My Business Account portal as wel as a web-based applicatoin.
-Employers would have to keep records demonstrating their reduction in arm’s length revneues and renumeration paid to employees.
+- Eligible employers would be able to apply for CEWS through the Canada Revenue Agency’s My Business Account portal as well as a web-based application.
+Employers would have to keep records demonstrating their reduction in arm’s length revenues and remuneration paid to employees.

 - In order to maintain the integrity of the program and to ensure that it helps Canadians keep their jobs, employers would be required to repay amounts paid under the CEWS if they do not meet the eligibility requirements.
 Penalties may apply in cases of fraudulent claims and may include fines and imprisonment.

 The new Canada Emergency Business Account will provide interest-free loans of up to $40,000 to small businesses and not-for-profits, to help cover their operating costs during a period where their revenues have been temporarily reduced.